charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 - Install the Evernote app.
 There is one for the PC.
 - Choose: File | New Notebook (Ctrl-Shift-N)
-- Create a synchronized notebook called **2014-Prog282-LastName**, where LastName is your last name.
+- Create a synchronized notebook called **2014-Isit320-LastName**, where LastName is your last name.
 - Right click on the new notebook and choose Share.
 - Share the notebook with charliecalvertbc@gmail.com
 - Put a note in the notebook
 - More information is found here:
     - <http://elvenware.com/charlie/os/Android/AndroidApplications.html#evernote>

 **TIP**: *Many students struggle to learn how to place a message in a shared Evernote notebook.
 One technique that may help some students is to add content to Evernote by sending email.
 That will allow you to automate the process of adding notes to Evernote in the correct folder with a default tag.
-Assuming you have already created your folder, and already tagged one message with the tag **Prog282**, then you can send a message to the correct folder by creating a subject line something like this:*
+Assuming you have already created your folder, and already tagged one message with the tag **Isit320**, then you can send a message to the correct folder by creating a subject line something like this:*

-- Test Message @2014-Prog282-LastName #Prog282
+- Test Message @2014-Isit320-LastName #Isit320

-*If the message you see in Evernote has **#Prog282** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
+*If the message you see in Evernote has **#Isit320** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
 More information is found in the [Evernote documentation][2].*

-Also create a note in Microsoft One Note, which is part of OneDrive.
-Share it with me, just as you did your OneDrive document.
+Also create a note in Microsoft One Note, which is part of **OneDrive**.
+Share it with me, just as you did your **OneDrive** document.

 Don't forget, if you have trouble, join the discussion group and ask for help!
 Don't spin your wheels!